 - 1. First unplug the tool. - 2.
 Lower the blade assembly and lock it in place using the Locking Pin. - 3.
-Lay a carpenter's square on the table with one edge along the blade and the other along the Fence.
+Adjust each Sliding Fence (62, 73) to be close to the Blade without touching it at any time during operation. - Lay a carpenter's square on the table with one edge along the blade and the other along the Fence.
 Any inaccuracy should be visible.
-NOTE: The square must contact the surface of the blade, not the teeth, for an accurate reading. - 4.
+NOTE: The square must contact the surface of the blade, not the teeth, for an accurate reading. - 5.
 The Fence is held in place with bolts at each end.
 Loosen the bolts slightly, and gently tap the Fence into position using a soft mallet.
 Retighten the bolts and make another test cut.
-Repeat the process until the Fence is adjusted accurately. - 5.
+Repeat the process until the Fence is adjusted accurately. - 6.
 Once the Fence is accurately adjusted, tighten the bolts firmly in place.
 Recheck one last time, then proceed to work.